bitfocus/companion-module-evertz-dreamcatcher/README.md

 - Slot
 - Angle

+---

+## Play Session Clip Dropdown

+Cues and plays a clip from a specific session's clip list at 100%.

+Options:

+- Output
+- Session
+- Clip (dropdown)

+---

+## Play Session Playlist Dropdown

+Cues and plays a playlist from a specific session at 100%.

+Options:

+- Output
+- Session
+- Playlist (dropdown)

+---

+## Playspeed Down (Encoder / Knob)

+Decreases the playspeed of the selected output by a configurable step per knob tick.
+Reads the current playspeed and steps down from it.

+Options:

+- Output
+- Speed step per tick (%)

 Use when:

-- You know the PBS location of a clip within a session
-- You want fast session-based replay recall
-- You do not want to browse a clip dropdown

-Recommended workflow:

-1. Press **Refresh Connection** or **Refresh Sessions**.
-2. Select the correct session.
-3. Enter the Page / Bank / Slot / Angle.
-4. Trigger **Play Session Clip by PBS**.
+- Using a physical knob to dial down replay speed
+- Gradually slowing from full speed to slow motion

 ---

+## Playspeed Up (Encoder / Knob)

+Increases the playspeed of the selected output by a configurable step per knob tick.

+Options:

+- Output
+- Speed step per tick (%)

+Use when:

+- Using a physical knob to increase replay speed
+- Ramping back up from slow motion to full speed

+---

 ## Raw JSON-RPC

 Advanced manual command tool for testing or troubleshooting.

-Use when:

-- Testing a new command
-- Troubleshooting server communication
-- Verifying behavior before adding a dedicated action

 Recommended for advanced users only.

 ---

 ## Reboot Server

 Reboots the DreamCatcher server.

-Use when:

-- A full server reboot is required
-- Directed by engineering or support
-- Normal service restart actions are not enough

 This is a high-impact action.
 Use carefully.

 ---